England Football Online

 Only players who started a match as captain are recognised as official England captains.
 Players who took over the captain's armband during a match when the starting captain had to leave the pitch because of injury or, in modern times, because of substitution are not listed as captains in the Football Association's official records.
 In fact, it has said it does not even keep records of those temporary armband wearers.

-We know of only two instances in which more than two players wore the captain's armband in the same match.
-The first occasion was the scoreless draw against Morocco at Estadio Tecnológico in Monterrey, Mexico on 6 June 1986.
+We know of numerous instances in which more than two players wore the captain's armband in the same match.
+Most certainly the first occasion was the scoreless draw against Morocco at Estadio Tecnologico in Monterrey, Mexico on 6 June 1986.
 Bryan Robson of Manchester United was the starting captain in this World Cup final tournament match.
 He went off injured and the armband went to Ray Wilkins, then of AC Milan.
 Wilkins was sent off soon after, and Peter Shilton of Southampton FC then took the armband.

-The second occasion was the 2-1 friendly match against Serbia and Montenegro at Walkers Stadium in Leicester on 3 June 2003, when four players wore the captain's armband, including three Liverpool players.
+The following occasion was the 2-1 friendly match against Serbia and Montenegro at Walkers Stadium in Leicester on 3 June 2003, when four players wore the captain's armband, including three Liverpool players.
 There was widespread dismay in the media and among some former England stars that three players deemed undeserving of the captaincy--Emile Heskey of Liverpool, Phil Neville of Manchester United and Jamie Carragher of Liverpool--were handed the captain's armband as a result of the spate of substitutions that followed the half-time retirement of Liverpool's Michael Owen, who had started the match as captain in the absence of regular captain David Beckham.
 Only Owen will be listed as captain in the official match records, however.
-The three who took over the armband were merely its temporary custodians.
-While it is to be hoped this unfortunate situation will not reoccur, the three temporary wearers of the captain's armband are not entitled to official recognition as England captains, and hence the outrage was somewhat over the top.
+The three who took over the armband were merely its temporary custodians, and are not entitled to official recognition as England captains, and hence the outrage was somewhat over the top.

 Owen was the 104th official captain.
 He first led the side in three preparatory friendly matches just before World Cup 2002 while Beckham recovered from a broken foot.
 Owen captained England again in the season-opening friendly against Portugal on 7 September 2002, and in the pair of matches that ended the season, the friendly against Serbia and Montenegro on 3 June 2003 and the European Championship 2004 qualifier against Slovakia a week later.